by Ruby Taylor | Mar 9, 2017 | All Journal Entries, plant fibres

 by Ruby Taylor | Oct 28, 2015 | All Journal Entries, Wakehurst: artist in residence

-I’ve returned to Wakehurst on a sunny autumn day to see if the rumours are true.
-One of my areas of research for this project was looking at nests, and I’ve heard that birds have nested in the work I made here.
-My godson showed me a blurry photo on his...
+I’ve returned to Wakehurst on a sunny autumn day to see if the rumours are true… I’ve heard that birds have nested in the work I made here.
+My godson showed me a blurry photo on his mobile, so now I’ve got to see this for myself, in person....

 by Ruby Taylor | Aug 16, 2014 | All Journal Entries, Wakehurst: artist in residence